 Students are not permitted to climb on the roofs or decks of any building.
 The roofs are easily damaged, often resulting in water leakage into rooms and expensive repairs.
 Students in violation of this policy are subject to disciplinary sanctions.

 Solicitation of funds or services, distribution of materials, and/or sales by any outside business or organization (i.e., one that is not a campus organization) are not permitted on campus, except as provided below.

-No solicitors, sales people, or agents—whether students or others—are permitted to personally contact students in the residence halls (i.e., go door-to-door or use hall lounges) for commercial purposes, except if a campus group’s activity has been approved in advance by the Director of Residential Life and the Director of Campus Activities using the “Sales and Solicitation Application” available at the Student Activities Office.
+No solicitors, sales people, or agents—whether students or others—are permitted to personally contact students in the residence halls (i.e., go door-to-door or use hall lounges) for commercial purposes, except if a campus group’s activity has been approved in advance by the Director of Residential Life and the Director of Campus Activities using the “Sales and Solicitation Application” available at the Campus Activities Office.
 In those cases, the students representing the approved group will carry written authorization forms, which they are to show upon demand.
 Violations of the hall solicitation restrictions should be referred immediately to the department of Campus Safety (507-933-8888).

 When offering sales or services off-campus, students may not use the College’s name to imply endorsement or guarantee without the written permission of the Dean of Students.

 Gustavus students representing an off-campus business or organization are not permitted to use their assigned residence hall room as a place of business.

 Questions concerning this policy should be directed to the Residential Life Office.